Updated: Oct 8

-Summary Inadequate sleep disrupts many of our hunger and fullness hormones causing us to crave more foods.
+Summary: Inadequate sleep disrupts many of our hunger and fullness hormones causing us to crave more foods.
 After a binge, set your intention to rest and recharge and wake up ready to conquer a new day binge-free.

-8. Mindful eating
+8. Embrace mindful eating

 Using principles of mindful eating are effective in reducing binge eating (14).
 Mindful eating allows us to enjoy food and the food experience more fully.
 As a result we eat what our body needs and not in excess because were more connected to the satisfaction and pleasure from eating.

-Summary Mindful eating is an effective way to reduce incidences of binge eating while bringing greater awareness, presence and enjoyment to the eating experience.
+Summary Mindful eating is an effective way to significantly reduce incidences of binge eating while bringing greater awareness, presence and enjoyment to the eating experience.